debakkerb/research/cloud-sql-proxy/README.md

 To make this example more realistic, we run the Cloud SQL instance in a Shared VPC, as this is normally the setup most Enterprise customers have configured.
 This way, we can clearly share what resources are running in which project (host and service).

+## IAM Permissions

+To grant access to the proper IAM permissions, the module offers the ability to create a custom role.
+Identities have to be able to a) retrieve the instance details (`compute.instances.get`) and to update the metadata, in case they want to upload their SSH keys (`compute.instances.setMetadata`) if they want to access the VM over SSH.

+As we want to apply the principle of least privilege, we apply those IAM permissions at instance level and not at project level.
+Otherwise, identities gain access to *all* the VMs in the project.

+If the identity running the Terraform code doesn't have the necessary permissions, the custom role is not created and the role Instance Admin is granted on the instance itself.

 ## How To Run

 To be able to run this example, you need the necessary permissions to create projects and a shared vpc.